tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 - reduced the amount of boilerplate code by using template inheritance; and
 - avoid repetitive code appearing in views by creating custom templates tags.

 Taken together, your template code should be much cleaner and easier to maintain.
-Of course, Django templates offer a lot more functionality - find out more by visiting the [Official Django Documentation on Templates](https://docs.djangoproject.com/en/1.9/ref/templates/).
+Of course, Django templates offer a lot more functionality - find out more by visiting the [Django documentation on templates](https://docs.djangoproject.com/en/2.0/ref/templates/).